20 of the best things to do in Kangaroo Valley

 Enjoy sausage galore at the Craft Beer & BBQ Festival.

 What’s not to like?
-There are more than 80 craft beers and ciders to sample at the festival, which boasts a BBQ Battle where the Lord (or Lady) of the Grill will be crowned and butchery demonstrations, too.
+There is an extensive selection of craft beers and ciders to sample at the festival, which boasts a BBQ Battle where the Lord (or Lady) of the Grill will be crowned and butchery demonstrations, too.
 There’s live music, cooking stalls and even pig races to up the ante on the oink.
 Need a plan B?
 Buy a festival bus pass so you can get to and from your Kangaroo Valley accommodation.

 the al fresco dining at Craft Beer & BBQ Festival